MichaelCurrin/unicron/docs/installation.md

 There are _no_ project dependencies needed to run the main application.

-Optionally see the [Development](development.md) doc if you want to install and use the dev dependencies.
+I you want to install and use the dev dependencies for local development, see the [Development](development.md) page.

 ## Setup Unicron tasks